Come Soar With Us...

 The North and South Forks of the Shenandoah river merge just north of the airport to form the beautiful and storied Shenandoah River.
 The Massanutten Ridge, ca. 4 miles west, provides a textbook example of ridge soaring.
 Weather conditions also often create very good wave soaring.
 If you want to experience the freedom of soaring over a stunning natural setting, come fly with us as a trial member.
 Then if you want to learn to fly sailplanes in a club atmosphere, you can become a regular member and receive instruction leading to a glider license.
 For the licensed power pilot transition instruction for a sailplane rating is available.

-Skyline Soaring Club Inc. operates Thursdays, weekends and some holidays, February through mid-December, from 10 am to whenever we stop.
+Skyline Soaring Club Inc. operates on weekends and some holidays, from the end of February through mid-December, from 10 am to whenever we stop.
 Occasional other weekday flying by prior arrangement.
-Please e-mail our VP for Membership Affairs at firstname.lastname@example.org for more information.
+Please e-mail our VP for Membership Affairs at email@example.com for more information.

 For those flying in, see Front Royal - Warren County Airport (FRR), managed by Cass Aviation.
 Open 8:00 AM - 7:30 PM May through September, 8:30 AM - dusk October through April.
 Elevation 709, runways 9 and 27, dimensions: 3,008x75, asphalt, UNICOM/CTAF 123.0.